Senate report blames senior JPMorgan management in Whale losses

 SKEPTICISM ON HEDGING

-The report could fuel further scepticism about whether banks are telling the truth in describing derivative positions as hedges.
+The report could fuel further skepticism about whether banks are telling the truth in describing derivative positions as hedges.

 In April 2012, as the positions came into public view, Dimon asked the chief investment office for a information about a portfolio the trades were meant to hedge, according to the report.
 The OCC sought such an analysis, but the subcommittee found no evidence it was completed, the report said.